 What exactly is UV sterilization?
-It's a very simple process for removing (referred to as filtering) unwanted free-floating microscopic waterborne bacteria, parasites, fungi, viruses, algae, and other unfriendly pathogens out of aquarium water by exposing it to high-intensity ultra-violet (UV) light.
+It's a very simple process for removing (referred to as filtering) unwanted free-floating microscopic waterborne bacteria, parasites, fungi, viruses, algae, and other pathogens out of aquarium water by exposing it to high-intensity ultra-violet (UV) light.
 UV light can affect the function of living cells by altering the structure of the cells nuclear material, or DNA.
 The result is the organisms die off, eradicating your aquarium water of these unwanted nuisances.

 There are three types of UV sterilizers: tray type, tube type-wet bulb (non-quartz lined), and tube type-dry bulb (quartz lined).
 Suggested wattages are 4-8 watts for 20-40 gallon aquariums, 20-25 watts for 50-100 gallons, and 40 watts for larger aquariums.
 Using this method of treating water is quite controversial amongst aquarists.
-Some consider it to be a waste of money, not all that effective, or suitable for fish-only but unnatural for reef tanks, while others feel it does have its benefits for either type of system.
+Some consider it to be a waste of money, not all that effective, or suitable for fish-only aquariums but unnatural for reef tanks, while others feel it does have its benefits for either type of system.

-The consensus is that if an aquarist has a well maintained and uncrowded aquarium, as well as follows good quarantine procedures when introducing new specimens to their system, then a UV light filter is not necessary.
+The consensus is that if an aquarist has a well maintained and uncrowded aquarium, as well as follows good quarantine procedures when introducing new specimens to their aquarium, then a UV light filter is not necessary.
 For those that may be deciding on whether a UV light filter should be added or not, here are some other points to consider.